 - Keep your distance from others in sporting locations, saunas, gyms, and avoid changing in public changing facilities.

 - Keep yourself updated via krisinformation.se and the Public Health Agency’s website

 Campus is not closed – but only open for employees and students

-Chalmers has closed its three libraries until further notice (the main library, Kuggen, and the architectural library), and will offer instead online library service
+Chalmers’ three physical libraries will remain closed over summer (the main library, Kuggen, and the architectural library), and offer instead online library service

 Conferences, meetings and visits

-Employees are recommended to carry out internal meetings digitally as much as possible, until 14 August.
+Employees are recommended to carry out internal meetings digitally as much as possible.

 Stay home in case of sickness

 Stay home if you are sick, even if you just have symptoms of a mild cold.
 See the list of common symptoms of Covid 19

 .
 If you intend to continue working – do so from home.
 Employees should have dialogue with their manager.
 Stay home for two days after you are completely symptomless.